Is RV Antifreeze Toxic to Plants?

 Is RV antifreeze toxic to plants?
+Or will RV antifreeze kill grass?

 The least toxic is a Propylene Glycol RV antifreeze product when heavily diluted with water.
 However, plants aren’t safe from it whereas grass or turf might be okay if it’s already substantially diluted.